ministryofjustice/nomis-user-roles-api/README.md

 Once up the application should be available on port 8101 - see the health page at http://localhost:8101/health.

 Also try http://localhost:8101/swagger-ui.html to see the API specification.

+Set `spring.h2.console.enabled` to true in `application-dev-config.yml`.
+It is set to false in the repo because leaving it as true creates a security vulnerability in the cloud.